nikkieverett/recipe-app/recipes/jalapeno-poppers-armadillo-eggs.md

-repeat in the egg wash and potato flakes for a double coating. add 2 to 3 inches of fry oil to a deep fryer or dutch oven and heat to 350 degrees fry the peppers for about 4 minutes turning occasionally until a deep golden brown and crispy. remove and let cool slightly on a paper towel or wire rack. serve warm.
+repeat in the egg wash and potato flakes for a double coating. add 2 to 3 inches of fry oil to a deep fryer or dutch oven and heat to 350 degrees fry the peppers for about 4 minutes turning occasionally until a deep golden brown and crispy. remove and let cool slightly on a paper towel or wire rack. serve warm.'
-ingredients: 12 jalapenos
+ingredients: '12 jalapenos
 3/4 to 1 8-ounce block cream cheese softened
 ½ cup cheddar shredded cheese or your choice
 2 teaspoons roasted garlic minced